-Start or continue a fun Halloween neighborhood tradition!
-Grab these free printable You’ve Been Booed printables to put with your treats!
+Grab these free printable You’ve Been Booed printables to put with your treats to spread Halloween cheer.
+For adults, You’ve Been Boozed printables are included for you!

 Hearing my kids squeal and laugh are the memories I cherish forever.
 A lot of the squeals centered around getting Booed during the month of October.